 All the PCC Group's financial assets relate to loans and receivables and are measured at fair value which, in all cases, is their absolute value.
-Debtors are reviewed for impairment and the provision for doubtful debts reflects any risk relating to uncertainty around receipt.
+Debtors are reviewed for impairment and the credit loss allowance for doubtful debts reflects any risk relating to uncertainty around receipt.